 Southern California is known for its water sports and Aliso Beach Park is no exception.
-Swimming, skimboarding, surfing, skin diving and paddle boarding all take place in the waters off Aliso.
+Swimming, surfing, skimboarding and skin diving take place in the waters off Aliso Beach.
 Sunbathing, tidepool exploration (look but don't touch) and sand castle building are also beach related activities.
-A tot lot is provided for children.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.

 You Are Now Leaving the County of Orange Official Portal